DeadMonkeyEntertaiment/AmbienteConsultores/README.md

 ### Server Connection
 The POST requests are made with the VA REST plugin.
- - The login request is made in the BP_MainMenuComponent
+ - The login request is made in the Main Menu Component
- - The request to send the evaluation data is made in the BP_ResultsComponent
+ - The request to send the evaluation data is made in the Results Component

 ## Contributing